Ferasqr/Farq/docs/index.md

-# Farq Documentation
+# Getting Started with Farq

 ## Overview

-Farq (فَرْق) is a Python library for raster change detection and analysis, specializing in water body detection and monitoring using satellite imagery.
+Farq is a Python library designed for raster change detection and analysis, with a focus on water body monitoring using satellite imagery.
+The name Farq (Arabic: فَرْق) means "difference", reflecting its primary purpose of analyzing changes in raster data over time.

 ## Installation